Tamie13/Red-Team-Summary-of-Operations/README.md

 -  The following vulnerabilities were identified on the target Machine:
     -  1. Wordpress user enumeration;
     -  2. Weak user password
-    -  3. User password hash unsalted
+    -  3. Able to obtain password for MySQL DB and start a session
-    -  4. Able to escalate user privilege to root
+    -  4. Unsalted password hashes able to penetrate target machine and escalate user privilege to root

+## Exploitatoin of Vulnerabilities

+### Wordpress user enumeration:
+   - **Command Used** WordPress User Enumeration Scan:  wpscan --url http://192.168.1.110/wordpress --enumerate u

+  -  **Vulnerability** CVE-2017-5487:  Scan enumerates user names and other possibly vulnerable paths and files.

+  -  **Rating** Base Score: 5.3 Medium

 As can be seen below the scan was successful in enumerating valid usernames of **Steven & Michael**